gorango/flowcraft/packages/adapter-gcp/README.md

 - **Reliable Messaging**: Utilizes Google Cloud Pub/Sub to ensure at-least-once delivery of workflow jobs.
 - **Serverless State Persistence**: Leverages Google Cloud Firestore to store and manage workflow context in a highly available and scalable NoSQL database.
 - **High-Performance Coordination**: Uses Redis for atomic operations required for complex patterns like fan-in joins.
+- **Workflow Reconciliation**: Includes a reconciler utility to detect and resume stalled workflows, ensuring fault tolerance in production environments.

 ## Installation